A topic from the subject of Biochemistry in Chemistry.

 The main concepts of hormones and signal transduction include:

 Hormones and signal transduction are essential for the proper functioning of the body.
-They play a role in a wide range of physiological processes, including growth, development, reproduction, and metabolism.
+They play a crucial role in a wide range of physiological processes, including growth, development, reproduction, metabolism, and maintaining homeostasis.

 Experiment: The Effect of Hormones on Cellular Signaling